“In the Beginning””

 The full committee of the swimming club approved and for some early years were sponsors and financiers of their offshoot the now famous Dolphin Rugby Football Club.
 The baby grew and learned to stand on its own and matured into Dolphin RFC of Today.

 Under the forceful presidency of Cork Solicitor Wm.
-J. Hegarty who held the top post for twenty years.
+J. Hegarty who held the top post for over 30 years.
 The club started in Junior and Minor ranks capturing the Munster Junior cup for the first time in 1912/13.
 Flushed with this success the club applied for and was granted Senior status and played in the Munster Senior cup in 1913/14.

 The Great War 1914-1918 delayed the appearance of the first Dolphin senior team as all rugby activity was suspended.
 On the resumption the club was able to field Senior, Junior and Minor teams.
 Dolphin soon made its presence felt in the Senior Grade.